Abricton/dropnotificationsproject/README.md

 3. Advanced Discord function to IM DiscordUser with Store#(s) from list (and potentially Google Maps link to said Store#(s)).

 This is all what I quickly threw together.
 Please consider this a working document and update with proposals.

+You will find two quick and dirty scripts I wrote to initially test functions of openly available scraper projects.